Video Game Review: Assassin’s Creed Rogue Remastered

 How does that change things?
 While some goals are standard series fare (eavesdrop, follow, break-in), there are also moments when you’ll be averting attempted assassinations rather than planning them.
 This is fun simply because it’s different, and in the way that villain narratives try to humanize their experience, you do get to see the Templar perspective.

 At the same time, there are small nuances, such as weapons unique to this particular game.
 As the environment pushes further north, elements such as crushing snowstorms (which are much harsher than AC3) give it a different flavour.

-That being said, the game is overall less dense than main series entries, especially since Syndicate and Origins pushed the envelope in what it contains outside of the main story.
+That being said, the game is overall less dense than main series entries, especially since Syndicate and Origins pushed the envelope in terms of content outside of the main story.
 As such, Rogue can feel like a $20 add-on to Black Flag rather than a standalone full-price game.

-Still, if you’re the type of fan that played only the main story, you’ll get a good 15-20 hours out of this while enriching the series’ overall lore.
+Still, if you’re the type of fan that played only the main story, you’ll get a good 15-to-20 hours out of this while enriching the series’ overall lore.